 There was no evidence to indicate that Nóra was abducted or raped, he said.
 The bleeding in Nora’s intestine was most likely caused by prolonged hunger and stress, the police chief said, adding that the pathologists dated Nóra’s death as two or three days before her body was found, “not more than four days”.

-My further day-to-day reporting about Nóra can be found on the Irish Times.
+My day-to-day reporting about Nóra can be found on the Irish Times website.

 The search for Franco-Irish teenager Nóra Quoirin enters its eighth day today (Sunday).
 Yesterday search-and-rescue teams scoured a narrowed-down area and rechecked places already examined, including the river that runs through the jungle next to the resort from which the schoolgirl disappeared.

 It is now a week since Nóra’s father, Sebastien, went into his daughter’s bedroom at the Dusun resort and discovered that she was missing.
-The family had only checked in to the resort the previous day, intending to stay for a two-week holiday.
+The family had only checked in to the resort the previous day.

 Over the past seven days, hundreds of people have been searching the jungle for 15-year-old Nóra, who has learning and developmental disabilities and is particularly vulnerable.